animal-tree/Writing-stuff-2/Theories/I-Should-Research-This-More.md

 From thinking about this however, I was able to realize [this](#resolution) [To do: Upload journal note[^1]].

 [^1]: About solenoids and the purported flaw of Rutherford's model.
+Electrons emit photons from angular and linear accelerations, but not centripetal, as solenoids (electromagnets) pretty evidently show.